Harold E. Comstock: Vietnam

 While assigned to Cannon AFB, Lieutenant Colonel Comstock commanded the 481st Tactical Fighter Squadron, which was deployed to Tan Son Nhut Air Base, Vietnam, in June 1965.
 On this tour, Comstock completed 132 combat missions and the squadron flew numerous combat sorties in support of the besieged troops at Plei Me and the Battle of Ia Drang Valley.
 On 15 November 1965, Comstock was flying the second of two North American F-100 Super Sabres that approached Landing Zone X-Ray with instructions to drop napalm.
 The napalm from the first aircraft landed too close to American lines and resulted in American casualties.
 Comstock was about to release his load of napalm on the assigned area when a quick call instructed him to break off.
 If he had dropped the napalm on the target as instructed, it would have killed Hal Moore, Joe Galloway, Basil Plumley, and numerous other soldiers of the 7th Cavalry.
 This battle, in the Ia Drang Valley, is detailed in the book and movie We Were Soldiers Once ...
 And Young.

 During the spring of 1968, Comstock had another tour in Vietnam as the 7th ABCCC "Cricket" commander and directed numerous missions in support of the Battle of Khe Sanh.
 He also directed numerous fighter missions in support of the Hmong fighting in Laos and was given a traditional hand-made rifle by MG Vang Pao as thanks for his efforts.
 The rifle was later donated to the Fresno Veterans Memorial Museum.

 Retirement

+By the time he retired, he had flown over 5,500 hours in more than 30 different types of civilian and military airplanes including 875 hours of combat time.
+His official Air Force flight records listed flying time in the A-1 Skyraider, B-17 Flying Fortress, B-24 Liberator, B-25 Mitchell, B-26 Marauder, B-29 Superfortress, C-45 Expeditor, C-47 Skytrain, C-61 Forwarder, C-78 Bobcat, C-130 Hercules, EC-135 Looking Glass, F-80 Shooting Star, F-84 Thunderjet, F-86 Sabrejet, F-100 Super Sabre, F-102 Delta Dagger, F-105 Thunderchief, F2H Banshee, L-4B Grasshopper, PT-19, P-40 Warhawk, P-47 Thunderbolt, P-51 Mustang, P-61 Black Widow, Spitfire XIV, SA-16 Albatross, SV-4 (Belgian Air Force), T-6 Texan, T-28 Trojan, and T-33 T-Bird.

 After retirement, Harold Comstock and his wife, Barbara, returned to Fresno, California and subsequently, built a home in Auberry, California.
-He took an active interest in genealogy and became a member of the Mayflower Society; he was also a Freemason and a Shriner.
+He took an active interest in genealogy and became a member of the Mayflower Society; he was also a Freemason, a Shriner and a 32° Mason in the Scottish Rite.
 Later, he served on the Fresno County Planning Commission for six years.
 Harold Elwood Comstock died at the age of 88 on 3 April 2009.